SchizmOne/echo-server/README.md

 * **Request**: GET /random
 * **Query parameters**:
     - length (int | str, default is '10'): Length of the expected randomized string
-    - digits (boolean | str, default is 'true'): Allow digits in the the expected randomized string
+    - digits (boolean | str, default is 'true'): Allow digits in the expected randomized string
     - lowercase (boolean | str, default is 'true'): Allow lowercase ascii letters in the the expected randomized string
     - uppercase (boolean | str, default is 'false'): Allow uppercase ascii letters in the the expected randomized string
 * **Response code**: 200 OK or 400 Bad Request if query params are invalid